 George Mason University is a federal government contractor and is legally obligated to comply with a number of requirements and regulations.
 The Department of Labor (DOL) requires federal contractors to collect data on gender, race, ethnicity, disability, and veteran status.
 Similarly, the U.S. Department of Education (DOE) mandates that institutions of higher education that receive federal assistance collect and report race and ethnicity data for faculty, staff, and students using specific categories.

 The relevance of differences vary depending on a multitude of factors, like context and situation.
 Individuals could be of the same ethnicity and gender, yet their creed, age, family status and perhaps the country they are from may differ significantly.
 These dissimilarities may impact how the individuals relate to one another.
 Indeed, all differences matter and everyone is diverse.

-It is the Mason’s philosophy that diversity creates an academic environment where intercultural skills are developed and enacted among diverse campus constituencies, with community partners, and within classroom and research practices.
-As such, prospective members of a Search Committee (SC) are trained on how to incorporate this philosophy into their new role; one example is learning how to conduct a fair, legal and unbiased recruitment process.
+It is the university’s philosophy that diversity creates an academic environment where intercultural skills are developed and enacted among diverse campus constituencies, with community partners, and within classroom and research practices.
+As such, prospective members of a Search Committee (SC) are trained on how to incorporate this philosophy into their new role; one example is learning how to conduct a fair, legal, and unbiased recruitment process.
 Intentionality in our efforts to recruit, develop, retain, and advance diverse talent creates opportunities for all employees to bring innovative ideas to the workplace in an environment that cultivates the exchange of broad intelligence.